 Data and Insights

-In addition to our community and education work, we look at the wider trends in the repair economy.
+In addition to our community and education work, we look at wider trends.
 We collect data on repair from our community events using our Fixometer application, and we use the data to provide insights into the devices we see, such as the impact of the Restart community.
-We’re starting an Open Repair coalition to share information and insights with repair organisations around the world.
+We’re co-founding an Open Repair Alliance to share information and insights with repair organisations around the world.

 We’re also exploring the availability of trusted commercial repairers with our Repair Directory application, and learning about the behaviours of the people who like get involved in Restart Parties.

 We’ve repaired for over five years in our communities.
 Now we are witnessing worrying developments, including the emergence of products that are simply — and unnecessarily — disposable.
 Some are even single-use.

 We don’t measure success simply by the number of objects fixed – success also comes in the form of changed attitudes, greater confidence, more enthusiasm for repair, or understanding of our wider patterns of resource use.

 We’ve researched the changing landscape of the commercial repair sector in East London: some smaller businesses are finding it tough to compete with superstores and large manufacturers, and the next generation of younger repairers face an uncertain career path.